 The Value: Worth it

-The Ole Henriksen PHAT Glow Facial Mask costs $50, but considering you'd only need to use it at most, twice a week, means one 1.7 oz. bottle should last some time.
-It's totally worth to stash away some money to splurge on this mask, especially if you have a special occasion coming up, or you just want a dewy, glass skin look at the drop of a hat.
+The Ole Henriksen PHAT Glow Facial Mask costs $52, but considering you'd only need to use it at most, twice a week, that means one 1.7 oz. bottle should last some time.
+It's totally worth it to stash away some money to splurge on this mask, especially if you have a special occasion coming up, or if you just want a dewy, glass skin look at the drop of a hat.

 Similar Products: You have options

 Drunk Elephant T.L.C Sukari Babyfacial AHA + BHA Mask: Yes, at $80 this product is more expensive than the PHAT Glow Facial, but for those with sensitivities to fragrance, this might be a better option for you, as it's 100 percent fragrance free.

 The Ordinary AHA 30% + BHA 2% Peeling Solution: This super affordable $8 mask promises powerful exfoliation with a blend of lactic, glycolic, and salicylic acid.

 Our Verdict: We love it